rhdhorchestrator/rhdhorchestrator.github.io/content/blog/installing-orchestrator-via-rhdh-chart.md

 The core functionality of Orchestrator is available in both installation methods:

-1. Orchestrator plugin add-on for RHDH is included
+1. The Orchestrator plugins as add-ons for RHDH are included
-1. Ability to run and monitor Serverless Workflows (via OpenShift Serverless Logic)
+1. The ability to run and monitor Serverless Workflows (via OpenShift Serverless Logic)
-1. Integration with Tekton and ArgoCD plugins
+1. Software templates and integration with Openshift Pipelines and Openshift Gitops.

 ### Differences

 1. **Feature Trimming**
-   - Developing Orchestrator via the RHDH Helm Chart required removing or deferring some features that were previously bundled in the Operator-based version.
+   - Installing Orchestrator via the RHDH Helm Chart no longer installs by default all components that were previously bundled in the Orchestrator Go-based Operator.
+Instead, deploying features like integration with Openshift-Gitops, Openshift-Pipelines, and software templates are handled by separate Helm Charts nd are configured post-install.
-   - Some features are now available as post-installation options or in separate charts, like ArgoCD and Tekton integration, and software templates.

 1. **Permissions**
    - Using Orchestrator no longer requires cluster-wide permissions, and can now operate fully within a single namespace.
-   - Admin-scoped logic has been moved to a separate [`orchestrator-infra`](https://github.com/redhat-developer/rhdh-chart/blob/main/charts/orchestrator-infra/README.md) chart.
+   -  Admin-level permissions are only required for installing the Openshift Serverless and Openshift Serverless Logic operators and the cluster-wide Knative services.
+   -  To use the Orchestrator, only namespace-scope permissions are required, both for installing an RHDH instance and for deploying and running workflows.

+For more information on required infrastructure that requires Admin-level permissions, please advise the[`orchestrator-infra`](https://github.com/redhat-developer/rhdh-chart/blob/main/charts/orchestrator-infra/README.md) chart.

 1. **Deployment Scope**
    - All components (Orchestrator, RHDH, workflows) are now deployed within a single namespace.